Applying to be an Associate Principal Investigator

 Step 3: Login to NIHR Learn

-You need to enrol yourself onto the Associate PI Scheme learning course in order to participate in the Scheme.
+You need to enrol yourself onto the Associate PI Scheme learning course in order to participate in the scheme.

-Step 4: Download your Checklist and complete your Associate PI Scheme learning course
+Step 4: Completing the Associate PI Scheme

 You now need to complete your six-month learning course on NIHR Learn during your time working alongside your Local PI on the Associate PI Scheme.

-Step 5: Submit your Checklist
+Step 5: Export your checklist

-It is imperative that you as the Associate PI trainee drive the completion, sign off, and submission of the checklist in order to receive your certificate and attain the official status of Associate PI.
+It is imperative that you, as the Associate PI trainee, drive the completion, sign-off, and submission of the checklist in order to receive your certificate and attain the official status of Associate PI.

-Step 6: Receive your certificate
+Step 7: Receive your certificate

-Step 7: What next?
+Step 8: What next?

 Depending on your circumstances, you can then go on to register for a different study at the same site, the same study at a different site, or a different study at a different site.
 The aim is for you to build up a significant portfolio of studies that you have been involved with.